openresty/lua-nginx-module/README.markdown

 **phase:** *content*

-Act as a content handler and execute user code specified by `<lua-script-str>` for every request.
-The user code may call predefined APIs to generate response content.
+Acts as a "content handler" and executes lua code string specified in `<lua-script-str>` for every request.

-The use code is executed in a new spawned coroutine with independent global environment (i.e. a sandbox).
+The lua code may call predefined APIs to generate response content and is executed in a new spawned coroutine in an independent global environment (i.e. a sandbox).

 Do not use this directive and other content handler directives in a same location.
 For example, this directive and the [proxy_pass](http://wiki.nginx.org/HttpProxyModule#proxy_pass) directive should not be used in the same location.